 Make Your Mark is the community fundraising program of the Lupus Foundation of America.
 Each year, hundreds of Make Your Mark members organize unique events and athletic feats that raise money to fight lupus.
 Use your passion to raise funds for lupus through a local event, special occasion, athletic competition or whatever you have in mind.More Information

 On average, it takes nearly six years for people with lupus to be diagnosed, from the time they first notice their lupus symptoms.

 The Lupus Foundation of America estimates that 1.5 million Americans, and at least five million people worldwide, have a form of lupus.

 Lupus strikes mostly women of childbearing age.
 However, men, children, and teenagers develop lupus, too.
 Most people with lupus develop the disease between the ages of 15-44.

-We are so very thankful to the following 2021 Community Partners!
+We are very thankful to our Chapter's 2022 Community Partners!